nCine/nCine-site/build-macos.md

 For the nCine project to automatically find the dependencies and the data it is important that all repositories are in the same directory.

-### Install the dependency libraries
-In order to build the nCine library the following libraries need to be installed in the system:

-- `glfw` or `sdl2`
-- `libogg`
-- `libpng`
-- `libvorbis`
-- `libwebp`
-- `openal`
-- `lua`
+*Note*: If you install the CMake application bundle from the official site then your `cmake` executable will be `/Applications/CMake.app/Contents/bin/cmake`.

-### Build the dependency libraries
+### Build the dependency frameworks
-In case you don't want the libraries installed system-wide or if you need a debug version, you can use the CMake scripts as per the other platforms:
+Open a terminal window and type the following in order to generate a Unix Makefile:

-    cmake -S nCine-libraries -B nCine-libraries-build
+    cmake -G "Unix Makefiles" -S nCine-libraries -B nCine-libraries-build

-Then invoke CMake to compile them:
+Then invoke CMake again in order to compile the frameworks:

     cmake --build nCine-libraries-build

 ### Build the nCine library
 Building the nCine library is not much different than building its dependencies:

-    cmake -S nCine -B nCine-build
+    cmake -G "Unix Makefiles" -S nCine -B nCine-build

 This time you will have more [CMake options](/cmake-options) that you can tweak if needed.